Updated: 6th April 2017

-- The quorum required for business to be agreed at Management Committee meetings will be five.
+- The quorum required for business to be agreed at Management Committee meetings will be six.

 - The Management Committee will be responsible for adopting any new policy, codes of practice or rules that affect the organisation of the club.